Skip to content (press enter)

 About the Program

-Blue Water Task Force (BWTF) labs measure fecal indicator bacteria levels in recreational waters and compare them to water quality standards set to protect public health.
-Chapter-run BWTF programs fill in the gaps and extend the coverage of agency-run beach monitoring programs by sampling ocean and bay beaches, estuaries and potential freshwater sources of pollution such as stormwater outlets, rivers and creeks that discharge onto the beach.
+BWTF labs measure fecal indicator bacteria levels in recreational waters and compare them to health standards set to safeguard the public.
+Locally, the chapter-run BWTF program helps fill gaps in agency-run beach monitoring efforts, extending coverage by testing ocean and bay beaches, estuaries, and potential pollution sources like stormwater outlets, rivers, and creeks that flow into the sea.
+This grassroots effort ensures a cleaner, safer coastline for everyone in San Diego.

 Our BWTF committee meets on the third Monday of each month from 7 - 8 pm.